 For example, recent changes to privacy laws and updates within Apple’s iOS operating system allow a user to block cookies or scripts that record conversion data.

 Despite all of these challenges, there are several great models for working on ecommerce marketing attribution.
 I’ll put a link to a great article on the topic at the end.

 Experiment To Find What Ecommerce Marketing Plan Suits Your Business

 Building out your own ecommerce marketing strategy is exciting once you start to piece together your marketing efforts and begin making them work towards more unified goals.

 Experimentation and ensuring key measurements are in place are critical to being able to evaluate the performance of each tactic within your strategy.

-Whilst there is lots written about ecommerce marketing strategies, there is no cookie-cutter or silver bullet approach that works for all businesses in all verticals.
+While there is a lot written about ecommerce marketing strategies, there is no cookie-cutter or silver-bullet approach that works for all businesses in all verticals.